A Black 'Wall Street Journal' reporter was detained while working outside a bank

 I don't have much more to say about the situation with Phoenix PD.
 Just about all of the details can be found in Dave's report here.
 Thanks to everyone who has reached out to offer support.
 We're hoping to hear back from the chief or someone at the department soon. https://t.co/KEce6YPLW4— Dion Rabouin 🇺🇸 (@DionRabouin) January 5, 2023

+In a statement sent to NPR, Gallego calls the treatment of Rabouin "unacceptable" and said it does not meet her expectations for the Phoenix Police Department.

+"I believe firmly in the first amendment rights of journalists.
+Chief Sullivan is completing his internal review of the decision-making involved in this case.
+I look forward to receiving swift answers and to seeing swift action," Gallego said.

-Following Rabouin's arrest, the Committee to Protect Journalists released a statement condemning the incident and calling for a thorough investigation into Rabouin's treatment during his detainment.
+The Committee to Protect Journalists,a nonprofit organization advocating and defending the rights of journalists, released a statement condemning the incident and calling for a thorough investigation into Rabouin's treatment during his detainment.

 "We are deeply concerned by the Phoenix Police Department's treatment of Wall Street Journal reporter Dion Rabouin.
 Detaining and handcuffing a journalist—who was gathering news in a public place—is a flagrant violation of his First Amendment rights," said CPJ U.S. and Canada Program Coordinator Katherine Jacobsen.